rakanssh/hakawati/README.md

 - Many others...

 I've tested with these tools and they work, anything that exposes an OpenAI-compatible endpoint should work too.
 Reach out if you find one that doesn't.
-Check your chosen tool's documentation for how to enable the server, you may need to enable CORS too.
+Check your chosen tool's documentation for how to enable the server.

 ### Create a Tale